The Australian Workforce You will learn about the:

 research an outcome of the contemporary Australian labour market

-Traditional economics sets out some basic premises.
+Economics sets out some basic premises about labour markets.
 Let's think these through and see where they are happening in our everyday lives.

 The size of the workforce is determined by the participation rate, population size and age distribution of the population